Ante Establishment

 “Whoa!”
 I hollered.
 “How long have you been following us?”

-“That girl was pretty loud,” he gestured to the lunatic staging a one-woman protest in the car park.
+“That girl was pretty loud,” he gestured to the lunatic now staging a one-woman protest in the car park.

-“Laverne!” she extended her hand but then withdrew it just as quickly.
+“Laverne!” she extended her hand, but then withdrew it just as quickly.
 “Sorry… I keep forgetting about that 2m rule.”

 “Dale,” he extended his hand.
 “You really had me going there.”